mmeinzer/mattmeinzer/posts/map-and-objects/map-and-objects.md

 // 2.
 What is the value of the whereDiscovered property in the ORIGINAL array { city: 'Amarna', country: 'Egypt'}

 // 3.
-Are the artifact objects in each list the same objects in memory? true
+Are the individual artifact objects in each list the same objects in memory? true
 ```